caldwell/pc/README.md

 App::PerlCalc
 -------------

-C<pc> is a quick and dirty command line perl calculator.
+`pc` is a quick and dirty command line perl calculator.
 Pass it an expression on the command line and it will print the result in a number of different formats.

 For full documentation, run:

     perldoc ./pc

 Installation
 ------------

 To build, test and install:

     perl Build.PL
     ./Build
     ./Build test
     ./Build install

 License
 -------